tandao0909/hands-on-with-DS/Chapter 11/note.md

 - Use a constant learning rate for a number of epochs (e.g., $\eta_0 = 0.1$ for 5 epochs), then a smaller learning rate for another number of epochs (e.g., $\eta_1 = 0.001$ for 50 epochs), and so on.
 - Although this solution can work really well, it requires fiddling around to find the optimal sequence of learning rates and how long to use each of them.
+- Similar to exponential scheduling, you can use a schedule function, then creates a `LearningRateScheduler` callback with this function and pass it to the `fit()` method.

 ### Performance Scheduling

 - Measure the validation error every N steps (just like for early stopping), and reduce the learning rate by a factor if $\gamma$ when the error stops dropping.
+- In Keras, you use the `ReduceLROnPlateau` callback.
+- For example, if you pass the following callback to the `fit()` method, it will multiply the learning rate by 0.5 whenever the best validation loss does not improve for five consecutive epochs:
+`lr_scheduler = tf.keras.callbacks.ReduceLROnPlateau(factor=0.5, patience=5)`
+- Alternatively, Keras offers another way to implement learning rate scheduling: You can defined a scheduled learning rate using one of the classes available in `tf.keras.optimizers.schedules`, then pass it to the `learning_rate` argument of any optimizer.
+- This approach updates the learning rate at each step instead of each epoch.

 ### 1cycle Scheduling